tiltit/immanager/readme.txt

-Immanager is a plugin for Wolf-CMS that lets you create thumbnails of images and add tittles and  descriptions to them.
+Immanager is a plugin for Wolf-CMS that lets you create thumbnails of images and to give them titles and descriptions.

 Coppy into the /wolf/plugins folder in Wolf CMS.